 Why Is PR so Important?

 Public opinion can make or break a company.
+Considering that it takes two hours to confirm a true rumor, but over 14 hours to debunk false ones.
 Mass boycotts could drive an organization into the ground within a matter of months.
 That may sound dramatic to some, but the introduction of social media in the past decade has significantly altered how careful organizations need to be.

 These user-generated content platforms are more accessible than ever, which means varying opinions are everywhere.
 Staying on the right side of these opinions should be a company's utmost priority.